 Imagine you are pulling another long shift at the hospital when suddenly you receive a threatening message from someone claiming to be associated with a well-known hacktivist group.
 The message indicates knowledge of a complex legal case regarding a patient or client, accompanied by a list of demands for staff to comply with – and, of course, threats for not complying.

 What would you do if you received a message like this?
 How would you address invalid claims about patient negligence, accompanied by serious threats?

 With chronic disease incidences increasing rapidly, the demand for connected medical devices grows steadily – along with accompanying cyberthreats.
-These dangers significantly rise with older devices built without security in mind.
+These dangers rise significantly in older devices built without security in mind.

 So, are you and your organization ready to create a plan of action and embrace cybersecurity in your work culture?